Danijel-Korent/RISC-V-emulator/README.md

 The emulator can also print which kernel function the CPU is currently executing by comparing the current PC with entries in a .map file

+**TODO:**
+  * I will try to add input handling without using external libraries
+    * On the Windows platform, it should be fairly easy by using msvcrt
+    * On Linux, I have mistakenly thought that "termios" is an external module, but it looks like it is part of the standard library

 ## Running the emulator

 `cd RISC-V-emulator/python/`